 The Company's Cable Network Programming and Television segments derive the majority of their revenues from affiliate fees for the transmission of content and advertising sales.
-For fiscal 2023, the Company generated revenues of \$14.9 billion, of which approximately 47% was generated from affiliate fees, approximately 44% was generated from advertising, and approximately 9% was generated from other operating activities.
+For fiscal 2024, the Company generated revenues of \$14 billion, of which approximately 52% was generated from affiliate fees, approximately 39% was generated from other operating activities.